AnthonyAllwood/ELSpring2018/README.md

 	-Create an "index.html" file that references these javascript files in order to create a web page that displays a chart/gauge showing the information within the database file.
 AGAIN...there are MANY ways to do this

 	-Refer to online sources if necessary to help you establish a web server.
 Regardless of your method, make sure there is a way to display your Raspberry Pi's IP address and any port of your choosing to the console when you run your server

 - Run your server.
 Go to your preferred browser.
 Type in your Raspberry PI's IP address along with the port.
 It should be formatted as something like "0.0.0.1:5000"

--The web page should display the chart/gauge that you created which graphically portrays how many people are in the room that updates any time an entrace or exit occurs.
+- The web page should display the chart/gauge that you created which graphically portrays how many people are in the room that updates any time an entrace or exit occurs.
 It should also display a table with the last few entrances and exits.